-As organizations integrate AI systems with their analytics platforms, a long-standing issue in Business Intelligence is becoming more serious: client-side calculations and analyst-generated data that lack traceability.
+As organizations integrate AI systems with their analytics platforms, a long-standing issue in Business Intelligence is becoming more serious.
+The issue used to be just Client-side calculations and analyst-generated data that lack traceability.

-When these artifacts appear in dashboards, spreadsheets, or reports, centralized AI systems cannot determine:
+When these human or AI artifacts appear in presentations, spreadsheets, or reports, we cannot determine:

 - where the data came from